lindacova/NBDA/README.md

-# NBDA
-Network-based Data Analysis project
+# Network-based Data Analysis project
+a.a.
+2021/2022 - Prof. Lauria

+***

+Analysis of high-throughput biological data